sharu918/freshersbatch-jun21/README.txt

-This is for the section 1 of the assignment
+This is for the section 1 of the assignment.
+Updated file.